-Osho explains techniques of harnessing energy and becoming centered culled from the Vigyana bBhairava tantra, an ancient tantric text presented as a conversation between Devi and Shiva.
+Osho explains techniques of harnessing the energy and becoming centered culled from the Vigyana bBhairava tantra, an ancient tantric text presented as a conversation between Devi and Shiva.

 The world of Vigyana Bhairava Tantra is not intellectual, it is not philosophical.
 Doctrine is meaningless to it.
-It is concerned with method, with technique—not with principles at all.
+It is concerned with the method, with technique—not with principles at all.
 Tantra means technique.
 So this treatise is a scientific one.
 Science is not concerned with ‘why’; science is concerned with ‘how’.
 That is the basic difference between philosophy and science.
 Philosophy asks, “Why this existence?”
 Science asks, “How this existence?”
 The moment you ask the question ‘how’, method and technique become important.
 Theories become meaningless; experience becomes the center.

 Devi asks, “What is your reality, my lord?”
 He is not going to answer it.
 On the contrary, he will give a technique.
 And if Devi goes through this technique, she will know.

-For Tantra, doing is knowing, and there is no other knowing.
+For Tantra, doing is knowing, and there is no other knowledge.
 Unless you do something, unless you change, unless you have a different perspective to look at, to look with, unless you move in an altogether different dimension than the intellect, there is no answer.

 The second thing: this is a different type of language.
 You must know something about it before we enter into it.
 All the Tantra treatises are dialogs between Shiva and Devi.
 Devi questions and Shiva answers.
 All the Tantra treatises start that way.
 Why?
 Why this method?
 It is very significant.